Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Extracting sSFH from CIGALE's results

 To produce sSFH, we need to divide SFR$_{cosmic,1Myr}$ by the stellar mass of the galaxy.
 To calculate the evolution of M$_\star$, we loop over each time step in $T_{cosmic,1Myr}$ and convolve the SFH up to the given time step with a single stellar population model used in our CIGALE run, calculating mass growth.
 We are aware this mass is only record of in situ formed stars and will differ when the stars were brought in through mergers.
 However, CIGALE does not include the history of mergers in the mass calculation \citep[][]{Iyer19}.
 Thus, the in situ formed galaxy is the best we can achieve using CIGALE's SFH.

 We must notice that, since we focus on reproducing Bayesian M$_\star$, the scaling can change the final SFR of the galaxy.
 Thus, it is possible that the galaxy selected as QGC using CIGALE Bayesian output will not meet the same criteria after SFH scaling.
-In our study, the difference in sample size never decreases by more than $\sim$3\%.
+In our study, the difference in sample size never decreases by more than $\sim$3\% compared to selection with use of direct CIGALE SFR values.